makersacademy/frontend-api-challenge/README.md

 * Install ESLint within project directory
 * Install ESBuild

-* Try to understand what I need to do...
+* Try to understand what I need to do:
 ![Diagram](images/Task_Diagram.png)

 * Start with idea for domain model and mock-up of MVP(for weekend)